ChaseChimeric/XMLSearch/README.md

 # XMLSearch
-Simple search funciton for XML information
+Simple search function for XML information

 created for me, probably won't work for any other applicaiton.